 The reader may wonder as to why fine measurements make any difference at all in a wood shop.
 After all, wood moves with change in relative humidity and so one may conclude that minor gaps are inevitable.
 Wood movement is one of the greater challenges of woodworking and yet we can plan for it and build accordingly, engineering considerations for wood movement into our product.

 As example, looking at the typical mortise and tenon joint.
 Wood moves across the grain, so if the mortise were cut in the typical fashion it would shrink and swell across the width.
 At the point of production it may be .500″ wide, and months later it may be .510″ wide.
 The tenon, if produced from the same batch of material in the same grain orientation at the same time will have moved in the same fashion, so it too will have moved from .500″ wide to .510″ wide maintaining the fit between parts.
 Along the height of the board it will gap at the top and bottom of the mortise.
 This can be partially countered by lightly compressing the wood during the fitting process.
-The joint can draw-bored to retain it tight against the tenon shoulder and the joint can be fully shouldered joint to hide the potential gaps created at top and bottom of the tenon that are not solved by compression.
+The joint can draw-bore a joint to retain it tight against the tenon shoulder and the joint can be fully shouldered joint to hide the potential gaps created at top and bottom of the tenon that are not solved by compression.

 Gaps are also created by errors in setup and cutout.
 These are due to a host of circumstances including layout error, machine setup error, and tool bit deflection.
 Repair of these unexpected circumstances often requires custom fitting, remaking of parts or other time consuming approaches to repair or otherwise alleviate this circumstance.
 To avoid minor gaps an in consistencies created by these errors the first step is to remove uncertainty where we can find it.
 This requires a level of precision counted in thousandths of an inch for our machinery setup.
 Good technique combined with accurate equipment helps to produce accurate results, as example a saw that cuts squarely can also be used to make accurate length parts as both sides of the part can be make the same length.
 Accuracy is an important component in efficiency of process and it begins with the checking tools themselves before they are used to inspect the equipment or work piece.